How to Hire Construction Workers in 6 Steps

 - Why did you apply for a position with our company?

 It’s also important to ask similar questions of each applicant.
 That’s the best way to grade each interview on equal footing.
-When you take this structured interview approach, not only do you avoid illegal interview questions but you will naturally eliminate unqualified candidates.
+When you take this structured interview approach, not only do you avoid illegal interview questions, but you will naturally eliminate unqualified candidates.
 Most likely, you’ll have one or two standout candidates that you will want to move through to the next stage.

 Need a little more help with interviewing?
 Check out our step-by-step guide on how to conduct a job interview.

-5. Call References & Run a Background Check
+Step 5: Call References & Run a Background Check

 When you’ve narrowed your list of candidates to one or two, call their references and speak with prior supervisors.
 An applicant’s supervisor is in an excellent position to give you honest feedback on the person’s qualifications and whether they could do the work you need them to do.